Migrating from Monolith to Microservices: A Practical Approach

 └─── Monolith (legacy)

-Step 1: Extract Read-Heavy Service
+Step 1: Extract a Read-Heavy Service

-We started with the user profile service—read-heavy, well-defined boundaries:
+We started with user profiles.
+Why?

 # Before: In monolith